 The relationship between different kinds of arthritis and mental health issues like depression and anxiety is increasingly researched and recognized by doctors.
 But that doesn’t necessarily mean that critical conversations about mental health are happening between people living with arthritis and the doctors who treat them.

-In fact, in our latest ArthritisPower Community Poll, we asked people if their rheumatologist or primary care doctor asks about their mental health.
+In fact, in an ArthritisPower Community Poll, we asked people if their rheumatologist or primary care doctor asks about their mental health.
 Of the 971 people who responded, 59 percent said no.

 Talking About Mental Health with Your Doctor

-“I think number one is normalizing it,” rheumatologist Alexis Ogdie, MD, director of the Penn Psoriatic Arthritis Clinic, told CreakyJoints during a recent interview.
+“I think number one is normalizing it,” rheumatologist Alexis Ogdie, MD, Director of the Penn Psoriatic Arthritis Clinic, told CreakyJoints during an interview.
 “Having physicians just ask the question [about mental health] is remarkable in what that will do for you.”

 She says that many patients think this conversation belongs in a primary care realm or that they should seek out a therapist or a psychiatrist or something on their own.
 And they’re not going to necessarily do that.
 “When I open the door and say, ‘This is really common in your disease,’ I think that makes it okay to talk about it.
 I think people are more comfortable.”